 The 18-month Better Bus Project consisted of five individual projects that identified GoDurham bus access and service improvements system-wide, with additional focus on GoDurham Routes 3 and 5.

 The Public engagement for the Better Bus Project is guided by the Equitable Community Engagement Blueprint, adopted by the City of Durham in 2019.
 To learn more about each of the five projects, Click > Better Bus Project.

 Holloway Street Transit Corridor Project:

 The Holloway Street Transit Corridor has the highest ridership in the GoDurham system and also provides 15-minute service.
-This project will identify and design sidewalk, street, and bus stop improvements for GoDurham riders along a 2.1-mile section of GoDurham Route 3 (Holloway Street, Liberty Street, Elizabeth Street) from Roxboro Street to U.S. Highway 70.
+This project identified as well as designed sidewalk, street, and bus stop improvements for GoDurham riders along a 2.1-mile section of GoDurham Route 3 (Holloway Street, Liberty Street, Elizabeth Street) from Roxboro Street to U.S. Highway 70.

 Do you see a bus stop missing a sidewalk or crosswalk?
 Does your bus arrive late?

 Your input will help design the sidewalks, crosswalks, intersection improvements, and better bus service for GoDurham bus riders.
 Survey closes on June 18th, 2021.

 Tell a friend!

 To learn more on the Better Bus Project, participate, or sign up for the email list, visit: http://bit.ly/godurhambetterbus.

 GoDurham wants to make traveling in Eastern Durham easier by adding a shared ride service that would provide on-demand transportation within a specified area.
 The zone would run from Junction Road east to S Mineral Springs Road and from Freeman Road south to the intersection of US 70 and Sherron Road.
 Riders could use a smartphone app or call to book a trip in a shared vehicle.